hbobenicio/spring-examples/spring-boot-sentry/README.md

 # spring-boot-sentry

-Demo project that shows how to setup sentry for spring-boot apps.
+Demo project that shows how to setup sentry for spring-boot apps with [io.sentry.sentry-spring][sentry-spring-docs].

 ## Official sentry-spring docs